NOIA Network (NOIA) Price Hits $0.28 on Top Exchanges

-NOIA Network (CURRENCY:NOIA) traded up 8.9% against the US dollar during the one day period ending at 17:00 PM Eastern on August 9th.
-One NOIA Network coin can now be purchased for approximately $0.28 or 0.00001408 BTC on popular exchanges.
-In the last week, NOIA Network has traded up 74% against the US dollar.
-NOIA Network has a market cap of $89.37 million and $4.90 million worth of NOIA Network was traded on exchanges in the last day.
+NOIA Network (CURRENCY:NOIA) traded 8.9% higher against the dollar during the 24-hour period ending at 15:00 PM ET on August 11th.
+During the last seven days, NOIA Network has traded 74% higher against the dollar.
+One NOIA Network coin can currently be purchased for approximately $0.28 or 0.00001408 BTC on cryptocurrency exchanges.
+NOIA Network has a total market capitalization of $89.37 million and $4.90 million worth of NOIA Network was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.